 Blind bake the crust

 Line the fluted pie crust with parchment paper or aluminum foil.
-Cover the bottom of the crust with ceramic pie weights or any dried beans you have in your pantry (about 1 cup).
+Cover the bottom of the crust with ceramic pie weights or any dried beans or rice you have in your pantry (about 1 cup).

 Bake the weighted crust at 425F degrees for 9 minutes.
 Let it cool while preparing the filling and slicing the onions.
 Remove the pie weights or beans and parchment before filling the crust.